What is Bitcoin Mining?

 Bitcoin Mining Software

-There are two basic ways to mine: On your own or as part of a Bitcoin mining pool or with Bitcoin cloud mining contracts.
+There are two basic ways to mine: On your own or as part of a Bitcoin mining pool or with Bitcoin cloud mining contracts and be sure to avoid Bitcoin cloud mining scams.
 Almost all miners choose to mine in a pool because it smooths out the luck inherent in the Bitcoin mining process.
 Before you join a pool, make sure you have a bitcoin wallet so you have a place to store your bitcoins.
 Next you will need to join a mining pool and set your miner(s) to connect to that pool.
 With pool mining, the profit from each block any pool member generates is divided up among the members of the pool according to the amount of hashes they contributed.

 This gives the pool members a more frequent, steady payout (this is called reducing your variance), but your payout(s) can be decreased by whatever fee the pool might charge.
 Solo mining will give you large, infrequent payouts and pooled mining will give you small, frequent payouts, but both add up to the same amount if you're using a zero fee pool in the long-term.